LESSON 1:II – What are key concepts and terms to explore?

 Instead of doing our work in isolation or a silo, we reach across the key sectors of the multi-disciplinary public sector to coordinate work.
 We’ve identified (described in our textbooks) ten vital services in ten distinct social sectors that make up a resilient family-friendly community.
 This means child welfare and public health work in synch with education, youth mentor programs, behavioral health care, and early childhood education programs.
 We communicate across our agencies to assess challenges, plan with research, implement action and measure progress.

 Instead of looking at only one particular part of the challenge facing families, we approach our work by looking at the health of an entire community system.
 The magnitude of the problem requires that we take into thoughtful consideration all the interrelationships and interdependencies among the parts of the whole, whether it be our own organization or the communities we focus on.
 Technology makes systemic work, internally and externally, transparent.
 For meaningful change, systemic thinking is required.

 Data Leaders programs

 These are continuous quality improvement programs housed within government agencies like child welfare and non-governmental agencies to train the workforce in using data to identify and solve problems.
 These programs build collaboration between data specialists, upper management, training staff, and the field workers, in order to improve outcomes for the populations their agencies serve.
-The design of the 100% Community initiative, in many ways, was informed by the design of the Data Leaders for Child Welfare program sponsored by Casey Family Programs and implemented in New Mexico, New York City and Connecticut.
+The design of the 100% New Mexico initiative, in many ways, was informed by the design of the Data Leaders for Child Welfare program sponsored by Casey Family Programs and implemented in New Mexico, New York City and Connecticut.